VIKASMDEV/Volume_Control_OpenCv/README.md

 ## How It Works

 The Hand Tracking Module detects and tracks the position of your hand in real-time using a webcam.
-It recognizes specific hand gestures, such as thumbs-up for increasing volume and thumbs-down for decreasing volume.
-The module then translates these gestures into volume control commands for your device.
+By recognizing gestures like a if the thumb  and index is far the volume will be max or more  or thumb and index finger are close or touching the volume will be low or min , this way I can adjust the volume of my device accordingly.

 ## Features